-Clayton Valley Presbyterian Church (CVPC) is sixty-three years old having received its charter on June 16, 1957 from The Presbytery of San Francisco.
+Clayton Valley Presbyterian Church (CVPC) is over sixty-six years old having received its charter on June 16, 1957 from The Presbytery of San Francisco.
 It all began in the summer of 1956 when a steering committee of local individuals held a series of meetings in the home of Mr. and Mrs. Don Medcalf where they prepared plans for the proposed church.
 The first meetings were held under the leadership of Mr Howard Robie from the Presbytery.
 The Rev. John Kinsey was called to head the new work in July 1956 by the Board of National Missions.
 In October 1956, the San Francisco Presbytery approved the plans.

 The following December, a six acre site that included a house and swimming pool was purchased.
 It was, and is, located at 1578 Kirker Pass Road.
 With the help of a group of members, Rev. Kinsey supervised the remodeling of the garage to serve as a temporary chapel until a sanctuary could be constructed.

 In October 1958, ground was broken for the first buildings of the new church.
 A concrete block and redwood multi-purpose room (known today as Fellowship Hall) to seat 250 persons and a Christian Education building (presently home of the Children’s Center) was begun.

 By February of 1959, the congregation was able to occupy the buildings.
 Note that the Fellowship Hall is to the right in this picture and the Children's Center is on the left.
 The tall cross in the foreground was actually a telephone pole erected by a member who worked at P.G.& E.